rakshikjoct/cis600iot-assignment3/README.md

 1. **ThingSpeak Setup**:
    - Create a new channel in ThingSpeak.
    - Note your Channel ID and generate MQTT API keys for publishing and reading data.
+   - Create a new MQTT Device and add the authorized channel to the device

 2. **Python Script Configuration**:
    - Replace the placeholders in the Python script (`channel_id`, `mqtt_host`, `mqtt_clientid`, `mqtt_username`, `mqtt_password`) with your ThingSpeak channel details and credentials.